mortizm1988/PhD_accounting_governance/slides.md

 - Timely loss recognition is expected to improve the efficiency of covenants because covenants are more likely to be become binding.

 - Nikolaev (2010) finds that firms whose public debt contracts employ more covenants exhibit timelier recognition of economic losses.
-- Christensen & Nikolaev (2012) find that the use of P-covenants relative to C-covenants increases as borrowers become more ﬁnancially constrained.
+- Christensen & Nikolaev (2012) find that the use of P-covenants relative to C-covenants increases as borrowers become more financially constrained.

 ---
 #### Research Opportunities: